 Theories in sexology are promoted on the basis of sensationalism rather than credible evidence.
 Men propose theories and assume they are correct because women lack the authority to put men right even on their own sexuality.
 But women’s silence does not constitute proof.
 If sexology were a science, then women’s sexual experiences would be accepted for what they are.
 If sexologists were scientists, they would welcome alternative points of view.
 They would encourage active debate of the topic.
 Instead sexologists disseminate their beliefs like political activists.
 They never reconcile their opinions with the silence of women in the population.
 The goal of sexology appears to be to educate women in their role of providing male pleasure.

-Sex is a subject on which every adult feels entitled to have their own opinion, however uninformed.
-Both individuals and institution have to fight for funds and scant resources.
-Everyone is competing for the limelight and for recognition.
+Sex is a subject on which every adult feels entitled to have an opinion, however uninformed.
+Both individuals and institutions fight for funds and scant resources.
+Everyone is competing for the limelight and recognition.
 Those who can conjure up an attention-grabbing headline, regardless of any facts or logic, get the attention of the public.
-A few brave souls, having spent decades researching sexuality, are ignored because their conclusions were unpopular.
-The man and woman in the street think that they know better.
+Regardless of merit, research that produces unpopular conclusions is ignored.
+Everyone, both amateurs and professionals, think that their personal experiences and opinions qualify them to know better.
 No wonder we have so little sex research!
-There is no formal process for building a comprehensive explanation for our sexuality.
-As a result, there is no material available to educators that they can use with confidence to explain the issues surrounding sexuality.

 Considering the importance which sexual problems have in the practice of psychiatry, medicine, psychology, and counselling of every sort, it is disconcerting to realize what scant bases there have been for over-all statements that have been made in this field.
 (Alfred Kinsey 1948)